 Housing Policy 3.1: Encourage preservation of existing and provision of new housing affordable to extremely low-, very low-, low-, and moderate-income households.

 Housing Policy 3.2: Encourage housing developments to offer a wide spectrum of housing choices, designs, and configurations.

-IMPLEMENTATION ACTIONS Policy Action 3A: Objective Design Standards State Housing law includes various exemptions for projects with an affordable housing component, which limits the City's ability to apply discretionary design review requirements to certain residential projects.
+Policy Action 3A: Objective Design Standards

+State Housing law includes various exemptions for projects with an affordable housing component, which limits the City's ability to apply discretionary design review requirements to certain residential projects.
 State Housing law specifies having objective design standards available to apply to housing projects where the City's discretion over design review is otherwise preempted per State law.
 The City of Newport Beach will review existing entitlement processes for housing development and will eliminate discretionary review for all housing development proposals that include a minimum affordable housing component.
 The City will also review the appropriateness of its current development standards to ensure that it reasonably accommodates the type and density of housing it is intended to support.
-The City will also amend existing development standards to replace or remove all subjective standards for projects with a minimum affordable housing component with appropriate objective standards to support that do not impede the type and density of housing it is intended to allow.
-Timeframe: Adopt standards within 24 months of Housing Element adoption Responsible Agency: City of Newport Beach Community Development Funding Source: General Fund Policy Action 3B: SB 35 Streamlining The City will establish written procedures to comply with California Government Code Section 65913.4 and publish those procedures for the public, as appropriate, to comply with the requirements of SB 35, Chapter 366 Statues 2017.
+The City will also amend existing development standards to replace or remove all subjective standards for projects with a minimum affordable housing component with objective standards that do not impede the type and density of housing it is intended to allow.

+Timeframe: Adopt standards within 24 months of Housing Element adoption

+Policy Action 3B: SB 35 Streamlining

+The City will establish written procedures to comply with California Government Code Section 65913.4 and publish those procedures for the public, as appropriate, to comply with the requirements of SB 35, Chapter 366 Statues 2017.
 These requirements apply at any point in time when the City does not meet the State mandated requirements, based upon the SB 35 Statewide Determination Summary Report for Housing Element progress and reporting on Regional Housing Needs Assessment (RHNA)., the City will process development projects with at least 50 percent affordable units through a streamlined permit process (i.e., 90 days for projects with up to 150 units).
 All projects covered by SB 35 are still subject to the objective development standards of the Newport Beach Municipal Code that includes the Building and Fire Codes.
-However, qualifying projects cannot be subject to Design Reviewdiscretionary review or public hearings; and in many cases the City cannot require parking.
-Reduced Pparking requirements would be established consistent with the requirements of not be imposed on a SB 35 for qualified streamlining projects. to the extent SB 35 prohibits such as parking requirements: - 1. within a half-mile of public transit; - 1.-within an architecturally and historically significant historic district; - 2. in an area where on-street parking permits are required but not offered to the occupants of the development; or - 3. where there is a car-share vehicle located within one block of the proposed project.
+However, qualifying projects cannot be subject to discretionary review or public hearings; and in many cases the City cannot require parking.
+Reduced parking requirements would be established consistent with the requirements of SB 35 for qualified streamlining projects.